joshbrew/device-decoder/src/README.md

 It also exports `BLE`, `workers` which are instances of utilities used internally.
 It also exports `gsworker` as a usable compiled dataUrl of stream.worker, which it uses internally, so you can control more about the API as you need without additional files from the main dist/device.frontend.js

+NOTE: that for BLE devices with multiple notification or read characteristics, you can supply an object to the `ondecoded` property in initDevice and then specify callback functions per-characteristic.
+The routes will subscribe to the dedicating stream parsing worker (one per initDevice call) and will receive all outputs from there so you will need to constrain the pipeline from there yourself.